Zhao-Lab-UW-DHO/AdaptFM/Documentation/Customizations/Adding-new-models.md

 1. Creating a new model specification class

 - Navigate to AdaptFM > model > fmSpec.py and create a new class that inherits from FoundationModelSpec
 - Define a prepare_dataset method that preprocesses your data.
 Do any normalization required by your model here.
+It should return a dictionary with specific parameters you intend to use for training.
 Example from CellposeSAMSpec

 ```python
     def prepare_dataset(self, dataset_manager, output_dir,params):